The 10 Most Beautiful Tuscan Villages to Visit

 What Are the Best Villages in Tuscany to Visit?

 Each unique in its charm and personality, Tuscany’s numerous towns and villages offer a snapshot of the rich and storied history of the region, all while providing some of the most idyllic landscapes that Italy has to offer.
-For a truly authentic experience, whether exploring with your family or going solo, our travel experts here at Scott Dunn have curated this list of the top 10 most beautiful villages in Tuscany.
+Whether exploring with your family or going solo, our travel experts here at Scott Dunn have curated this list of the top 10 most beautiful villages in Tuscany, letting you experience some of the very best the region has to offer.

 Boasting one of the best-preserved fortresses in the region, history oozes from every nook and cranny of this picturesque Tuscan hamlet.
-Towering over 1,500 ft. above sea level, Fosdinovo offers unbeatable panoramic views of the surrounding Italian countryside, with plenty of options to explore its surroundings thanks to its dense network of pathways and trails.
+Towering 500 metres above sea level, Fosdinovo offers unbeatable panoramic views of the surrounding Italian countryside, with plenty of options to explore its surroundings thanks to its dense network of pathways and trails.

 For those eager to learn more about the background of this historic Tuscan village, look no further than its museum, which details the rich and varied story of Fosdinovo throughout the years.
 Bursting with historical significance and charm, we strongly recommend a visit to this charming Tuscan village.